Woonona

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-The median taxpayer income in Woonona is $55,344, with an average of $76,160, according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is higher than the national averages of $52,390 median and $65,215 average in Rest of NSW.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $60,247 median and $82,908 average.
-Census data shows household, family, and personal incomes in Woonona are around the 50th percentile nationally.
-The income band of $1,500 - 2,999 captures 27.8% of the community (3,385 individuals), similar to regional levels at 29.9%.
-Housing costs consume 15.8% of income.
-Despite this, disposable income is at the 55th percentile nationally, and Woonona's SEIFA income ranking places it in the 7th decile.
+The suburb of Woonona had a median taxpayer income of $55,344 and an average income of $76,160 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This is higher than national averages, with Rest of NSW having a median income of $52,390 and an average income of $65,215.
+By September 2025, estimated incomes would be approximately $60,247 (median) and $82,908 (average), based on Wage Price Index growth of 8.86% since financial year 2023.
+Census data shows that household, family, and personal incomes in Woonona are around the 50th percentile nationally.
+The income band of $1,500 - 2,999 captures 27.8% of the community (3,385 individuals), similar to regional trends at 29.9%.
+Housing costs consume 15.8% of income, but strong earnings place disposable income at the 55th percentile.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income